Nearshore Review 2019: Uruguay continues to stand out in the Nearshore tech industry

 Uruguay is also at the top of the list in The World Bank’s report on the 'Best Countries to Invest In' for 2019.

-Business decision makers praised the South American nation for its favorable tax environment, dynamism and economic stability.
-Among other Latin American countries, Uruguay’s favorable business environment, stable legal system, and democracy are likely to continue attracting investors.
+Business decision-makers praised the South American nation for its favorable tax environment, dynamism, and economic stability.
+Among other Latin American countries, Uruguay’s favorable business environment, a stable legal system, and democracy are likely to continue attracting investors.

-The 'Best Countries to Invest In' ranking draws from the results of a global perceptions-based survey and ranks countries based on the highest scores among nearly 7,000 business decision makers on a compilation of eight equally weighted country attributes.
+The 'Best Countries to Invest In' ranking draws from the results of a global perception-based survey and ranks countries based on the highest scores among nearly 7,000 business decision-makers on a compilation of eight equally weighted country attributes.

 Global Business Rule of Law: #1 in Latin America and the Caribbean